jhaydraude/DataCloudAPIRef/Readme.md

 ## Purpose

-This repo detailed step by step walkthroughs of using the Data Cloud Ingestion API.
+This repo contains detailed step by step walkthroughs of using the Data Cloud Ingestion API.
 It is meant as a [companion to this guide]( https://salesforce.quip.com/daYKA7Iw9MfB)

 This is in no way intended to be production code.
 It is a step by step walkthrough of the necessary calls to use the Data Cloud Ingestion API for the purposes of training and education.